Abubakar115e/Abubakar115e.github.io/README.md

 - Created Power BI KPI reports for data analysis
 - Configured and migrated data from SQL database to Dynamics 365
 - Performed analysis and statistics on customer data

+## Data Analytics Student Assistant at Red Barnet(21	Jan 2025 to present)
+- Created and maintained Power BI dashboards to monitor KPIs and provide useful information for marketing channels.
+- Analyzed target groups for fundraising initiatives

 # Data Science Portfolio